First Steps to Find Your Cat

 - Report your cat as missing to your local animal control and animal shelters

-- Create a flier with your cat's picture, description, tear tabs, your information
+- Create a flyer with your cat's picture, description, tear tabs, your information

-- Post your fliers.
-Indoor Cats: Post flier within a 3-4 block area.
-Indoor/Outdoor Cats: Post flier approximately 1 mile diameter
+- Post your flyers.
+Indoor Cats: Post flyer within a 3-4 block area.
+Indoor-Outdoor Cats: Post flyer approximately 1 mile diameter.

 - Email the flier to nearby vets and shelters to post on their Facebook page

-- Contact us at firstname.lastname@example.org to report your cat as missing and include your flier for us to post
+- Contact us to report your cat as missing and include your flyer for us to post

 As a result, cats in this situation are typically found a block or so from where they got out.
 However, they will NOT come to you because they are in self-preservation mode and are hiding in fear.
 They essentially behave like a feral cat.